-All procedures in The Special Procedure Unit are scheduled between 8:00 am and 4:00 pm, Monday through Friday.
-A Registered Nurse will notify you of the time you need to arrive for your procedure.
-Please be aware that all scheduled times are estimates of what is expected.
-Unforeseen situations do sometimes occur, and your procedure may be performed earlier or later than originally planned.
-Arrival time is usually one ½ hour before your scheduled procedure time.Cancellations
+All procedures in the Special Procedure Unit are scheduled between 8:00 am to 4:00 pm, Monday through Friday.
+A registered nurse will notify you of your arrival and procedure time one business day prior to your procedure.
+Arrival time is usually one hour before your scheduled procedure time.

 If you have a cold, cough, fever, an open sore near the injections site, or any illness prior to the procedure date, please notify your physician’s office as soon as possible.
-Your physician may decide to reschedule your procedure.Getting ready
+Your physician may decide to reschedule your procedure.

+Once in the pre-operative area, you will be seen by the clinical team to go over your medical history, allergies, medications, and details about the procedure.
 Once you are settled, your temperature, pulse, respirations, and blood pressure will be taken.
 The nursing staff will confirm medical information gathered during their telephone conference with you and will review the planned procedure.
-You will have an opportunity to ask any questions that you may have.Following your procedure
+You will have an opportunity to ask any questions that you may have.

 Please follow the post-procedure instructions given to you.

 On the day after your procedure, a post-operative nurse will call and check up on you to see how you are feeling.
 These calls are made Monday-Saturday between the hours of 8:00 am – 7:00 pm.